 Pretty much every company we work with has some sort of employee engagement survey.
-In PWC’s 2014 US Human Capital Effectiveness report (human capital is a term that seriously needs a rethink) they surveyed over 300 organisations – 86% of them have employee engagement surveys.
+In PWC’s 2014 US Human Capital Effectiveness Report (human capital is a term that seriously needs a rethink) they surveyed over 300 organisations – 86% of them have employee engagement surveys.

-The metrics that organisations really want to improve are lowering attrition, reducing absenteeism and increasing revenue, quality and productivity.
+The metrics that organisations want to improve are lowering attrition, reducing absenteeism and increasing revenue, quality and productivity.

 And yet organisations treat the engagement survey results like they are the end-game.